Natural Anti-Inflammatory Dietary Help

 What can help

-There are a number of natural remedies and certainly bioidentical progesterone is known to have anti-inflammatory properties so checking your hormone balance for oestrogen dominance would be a good find step.
+There are a number of natural remedies and bioidentical progesterone is known to have anti-inflammatory properties, so checking your hormone balance for oestrogen dominance would be a good first step.

 Progesterone